psychometric DIVERSITY Report

 Connectedness is closely associated with the concept of relatedness, a fundamental psychological need as identified in Self-Determination Theory.
 Relatedness refers to the need to form meaningful and satisfying relationships with others, to feel a sense of belonging and emotional connection.

-It indicates that you not only seek social interactions, but you also strive for deeper, more meaningful connections.
-You value the emotional bonds you form with others and derive a sense of belonging and security from these relationships.
-You actively involve others in various aspects of your life, such as sharing perspectives, involving others in your plans, seeking mentorship, and finding renewal in doing things with others.
+A high score indicates that on the whole, individuals in this group not only seek social interactions, but they also strive for deeper, more meaningful connections.
+They value the emotional bonds they form with others and derive a sense of belonging and security from these relationships.
+They actively involve others in various aspects of their life, such as sharing perspectives, involving others in their plans, seeking mentorship, and finding renewal in doing things with others.

 A lower score in connectedness, while suggesting a preference for more independence, does not necessarily mean a lack of relatedness.

-You may still have meaningful relationships and a sense of belonging, but you might prefer to navigate certain aspects of life more independently.
-It could also indicate areas where you might want to focus on enhancing your sense of relatedness, such as by deepening existing relationships or building new ones.
+Individuals in this group may still have meaningful relationships and a sense of belonging, but they might prefer to navigate certain aspects of life more independently.
+It could also indicate areas where they might want to focus on enhancing their sense of relatedness, such as by deepening existing relationships or building new ones.

-Understanding your level of connectedness and relatedness can provide valuable insights into your social behavior and preferences.
-It can guide you in nurturing your relationships, improving your social skills, and finding the right balance between independence and social engagement.
-Whether you score high or low in connectedness, remember that it’s not about good or bad, but about understanding your unique social needs and preferences and how they shape your life.
+Understanding this group’s level of connectedness and relatedness can provide valuable insights into their social behavior and preferences.
+It can guide them in nurturing their relationships, improving their social skills, and finding the right balance between independence and social engagement.
+Whether they score high or low in connectedness, remember that it’s not about good or bad, but about understanding their unique social needs and preferences and how they shape their life.

 This aspect of connectedness and relatedness is vital to feeling like we’re thriving in life and finding purpose, meaning, and fulfillment.
 You can explore this concept more fully by visiting the Connectedness principle in the Principle Inventory of our Achievement Academy.